Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 2

 Melt butter in a large skillet over high heat.
-Add minced garlic and stir for 10 seconds until fragrant.
+Add garlic and stir for 10 seconds until fragrant.

 - 3